legoffant/trivial-notes-archive/content/biblio-ideal.md

 * Theory of Machines and Mechanisms 5th Edition; Uicker, Pennock, Shighley
 * Design Paradigms: Case Histories of Error and Judgment in Engineering; H.Petroski
 * The Existential Pleasures of Engineering; S.Florman
-* Studying Engineering: A Roadmap to a Rewarding Career 5th Edition; Landis, Peuker, Mott
 * Basic Machines and How They Work; Naval education and training program
 * Engineering: A Very Short Introduction; Blockley
 * To Engineer Is Human: The Role of Failure in Successful Design; H.Petroski